Listed in: Theater and Dance, as THDA-111

 Wendy Woodson (Section 01)

 An introduction to movement as a language and to dance and performance composition.
-Students will explore and expand their individual movement vocabularies by working improvisationally with weight, posture, gesture, patterns, rhythm, space, and relationship of body parts.
+In studio sessions students will explore and expand their individual movement vocabularies by working improvisationally with weight, posture, gesture, patterns, rhythm, space, and relationship of body parts.
 We will ask what these vocabularies might communicate about emotion, thought, physical structures, cultural/social traditions, and aesthetic preferences.
-In addition, we will use observations of movement in our everyday situations and environments, as well as from staged and filmed events, as inspiration for individual and group compositions.
-Selected readings and viewing of video and films will be included to give students a broad overview of dance and movement practices and tools with which to observe and analyze movement.
+In addition, we will observe movement practices in everyday situations and in formal performance events and use these observations as inspiration for individual and group compositions.
+Two two-hour class/studio meetings and a two-hour production workshop per week.
+Selected readings and viewing of video and live performance.

-Limited to 20 students.
-Six seats reserved for first-year students.
-Spring semester.
+Limited to 20 students (6 spots reserved for first-year students).
+Fall semester.
 Professor Woodson.

 If Overenrolled: class list will be finalized after first meeting